IpeDepot.com

 Pine

 Very pronounced grain.
 Dusty yellow-green palor due to chemical treatment of the wood.
 690 lbs.
-14,500 psi A chemical preservative, chromated copper arsenate is forced into the wood.
-Offering resistance to decay, but also potential health concerns.
+14,500 psi There are 2 commonly used chemical preservatives, MCA (Micronized Copper Azole) and ACQ (Alkaline Copper Quaternary).
+These chemicals are forced into the wood to help reduce decay but there are some potential health concerns with these treatments.

 California